 Why I Made This Recipe

-I had some spare cream cheese in our fridge and wanted to make up a tasty evening treat to enjoy once the kids had gone to bed.
-And this is the result of what I pulled together from our fridge and pantry.
-It is quick and easy to make and stores well in the fridge if you want to make it in advance.
+I had some spare vegan cream cheese in the fridge and wanted to make a quick evening treat to enjoy with my husband once the kids had gone to bed.
+Rather than baking a full cheesecake, I pulled together what we already had in the pantry and turned it into this simple, no-bake dessert.

 Why You Need This Recipe